bocodigitalmedia/boco-mdd-jasmine-core/example.md

     mather = new Mather()

-## Prune me
+## Add a placeholder assertion

-Even if there is some before-each code:
+Because there is some before-each code:

     foo = "bar"

-### Prune me too
+## Prune me

-Because there are no assertions
+Because there are no assertions and no before-each code

 ```md
 <!-- file: "some-file.md" -->